techgnosis/tanzu-gitops/README.md

 1. In your dashboard at the top right where it says "Show Events" change it to "From Dashboard Settings".
 This will cause your events query to be the source of events for all charts in your dashboard.

+## Quirks I have observed
+* Kubeapps only seems to behave if it is installed in the `default` namespace.
+Otherwise it doesn't recognize App Respositories when you try to install anything in a different namespace than `default`.
+* Velero is causing Argo Rollouts to not work after restore

 ## TODO
+* Combine spring-petclinic and product-api into the same cluster.
+Use some RBAC to make it work.
+Apply it with TMC.
 * Add a pipeline to get test-app into TAS
-* Test out the Bitnami Contour chart again
-* Test out TMC Data Protection for spring-petclinic cluster
-* Need to find best practices for image promotion
+* Figure out why Velero is breaking Argo Rollouts
 * Use Wavefront to do the analysis during an Argo Rollout
 * Learn how to use NSX-T so I don't have to set my ingress controller to `hostNetwork: true` in order to use port 443
 * How do you provide a username and password to `tkgi get-credentials` for use with Concourse?
 Otherwise I get a password prompt when using OIDC.
 It seems its an environment variable.
-* Lots of hardcoded references to `harbor.lab.home` need to be removed
+* Lots of hardcoded references to `harbor.lab.home` need to be removed with `ytt`